Racism At A Christmas Party

 Most of us at the party were new to one another as we were acquainted via a spiritual meet up we’ve been attending since the start of the year.
 The crowd was diverse in many ways: age, ability, education, gender, income, race, sexuality, spirituality…

 Four hours into the party the talk of Trans Day of Remembrance came up.
 Most of the party goers were queer.
-Allies like myself were in the minority; such is my life as I hang with lots of queer and trans folks.
+Allies like me were in the minority; such is my life as I hang with lots of queer and trans folks.

 How the discussion about TDOR, and related topics, takes form is key.